cfw-guide/ios.cfw.guide/_pages/en_US/blocking-jailbreak-detection.md

 ## A-Bypass

-According to the tweak's author, A-Bypass works better on libhooker-based jailbreaks, such as [Chimera](jailbreak/installing-chimera.md), [Odyssey](jailbreak/installing-odyssey.md), [odysseyra1n](jailbreak/checkra1n/installing-odysseyra1n.md), and [Taurine](jailbreak/installing-taurine.md)
+According to the tweak's author, A-Bypass works better on libhooker-based jailbreaks, such as [Chimera](installing-chimera.md), [Odyssey](installing-odyssey.md), [odysseyra1n](checkra1n/installing-odysseyra1n.md), and [Taurine](installing-taurine.md)
+It still works on Substrate/Substitute-based jailbreaks, such as checkra1n and unc0ver, however.
 {:.notice--info}

 1. Open the Settings application